Albert0i/mysql-vs-redis/README.md

 ![alt redis](img/test-redis.JPG)

 In Redis, the story is different.
-To get 100,000 posts is 10986 ms, 0.10986 per post.
+To get 100,000 posts is 10986 ms, 0.10986 ms per post.
 Which means our Redis server can serve 9102 read requests per second in current setting.

 #### III.
 Bibliography